e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 7.4 The fused-evaluation lineage (prior art and how we got here)

-The [§5.2][s5-2] interfaces are the end point of a three-step simplification arc, recorded here because each step replaced a mechanism with something smaller:
+The [§5.2][s5-2] interfaces are the end point of a three-step simplification arc.
+The arc is recorded here because each step replaced a mechanism with something
+smaller:

 1. **N output groups → exactly two** (row 6), at the price of an occasional [component](#g-component) split ([§5.4][s5-4]).
-2. **Derivative binding → own-output access** (row 15): passing the fresh [signal table](#g-signal-table) to `f`/`g` subsumes the declaration feature, and the "binding" becomes a one-line function body.
+2. **Derivative binding → own-output access** (row 15).
+Passing the fresh [signal table](#g-signal-table) to `f`/`g` subsumes the declaration feature, and the "binding" becomes a one-line function body.
 3. **Separate state arguments → the state decoder** (rows 16, 35) — the step
    later reversed by step 4.
 4. **Decoder-exclusive state access → stores-and-views arguments.** Step 3's
-   second half was reversed (row 35): once [§11.3][s11-3] made publication a deliberate interface act, the identity decode stood revealed as *transport* — copying the [buffer](#g-buffer) into [cells](#g-cell) so a buffer view could be replaced by a cell view.
-The fixed point is the argument rule ([§5.2][s5-2]) — zero-copy views of the stores a function genuinely reads.
-What survives of step 3: the uniform shapes, the fused economics, and the stage-1 decoder itself (today's `h_x`) — no longer the sole state gate, but the no-[feedthrough](#g-feedthrough) stage.
+   second half was reversed (row 35).
+Once [§11.3][s11-3] made publication a deliberate interface act, the identity decode stood revealed as *transport*: it copied the [buffer](#g-buffer) into [cells](#g-cell) so that a buffer view could be replaced by a cell view.
+The fixed point is the argument rule ([§5.2][s5-2]): zero-copy views of the stores a function genuinely reads.
+What survives of step 3: the uniform shapes, the fused economics, and the stage-1 decoder itself (today's `h_x`).
+That decoder is no longer the sole state gate; it is the no-[feedthrough](#g-feedthrough) stage.

-Prior art, for orientation — every causal framework meets the shared-computation problem and resolves it per its architecture: **Simulink diagrams** make integrators explicit blocks (derivatives are ordinary wires into `1/s` — the computer/integrator split is their native idiom); **S-functions and FMUs** use sanctioned *mutable caches* (DWork vectors; FMI's lazy-evaluation caching) between their `mdlDerivatives`/ `mdlOutputs`-style callback pairs; **Modelica/MTK** write `der(x) = expr` natively with symbolic CSE.
-The fused [sweep](#g-sweep) + signal-consuming `f`/`g` is the cache-free formulation that fits this design's purity rules — and it is also what FlightCore's fused `f_ode!` did economically, minus the checked scheduling.
+Prior art, for orientation: every causal framework meets the shared-computation problem and resolves it per its architecture. **Simulink diagrams** make integrators explicit blocks: derivatives are ordinary wires into `1/s`, and the computer/integrator split is their native idiom. **S-functions and FMUs** use sanctioned *mutable caches* — DWork vectors, FMI's lazy-evaluation caching — between their `mdlDerivatives`/ `mdlOutputs`-style callback pairs. **Modelica/MTK** write `der(x) = expr` natively with symbolic CSE.
+The fused [sweep](#g-sweep) + signal-consuming `f`/`g` is the cache-free formulation that fits this design's purity rules.
+It is also what FlightCore's fused `f_ode!` did economically, minus the checked scheduling.

-The **computer/integrator split** remains fully expressible without any framework support (a stateless component computing derivatives as outputs, wired into a trivial state-holding component) and is the idiom of choice when the factoring earns reuse — e.g. one Newton–Euler solver shared across vehicle variants, or swappable kinematic descriptors against a common integrator shape.
-See `sketch_decoder.jl` for the worked example; against a split-form spelling of the same model (four components, thirteen connections), the merged form has half the components and wiring, and everything derivable from pose alone migrates to stage 1, shortening the stage-2 chain.
+The **computer/integrator split** remains fully expressible without any framework
+support: a stateless component computes derivatives as outputs, wired into a trivial state-holding component.
+It is the idiom of choice when the factoring earns reuse — for example, one Newton–Euler solver shared across vehicle variants, or swappable kinematic descriptors against a common integrator shape.
+See `sketch_decoder.jl` for the worked example.
+Against a split-form spelling of the same model (four components, thirteen connections), the merged form has half the components and wiring; everything derivable from pose alone migrates to stage 1, shortening the stage-2 chain.

 ### 7.5 Allocation policy: a scoped invariant

+The allocation policy is not dogma.
+Three reasons support it, and only one is about speed.
+First, GC-pause jitter control for real-time.
+Second, throughput for [unattended runs](#g-unattended-run) — runs with empty staging and no snapshot readers.
-Not dogma — three reasons, only one about speed: (1) GC-pause jitter control for real-time; (2) throughput for [unattended runs](#g-unattended-run); (3) **the canary**: an unexpected allocation is Julia's most reliable symptom of type instability, so a zero baseline makes `@allocated == 0` a CI-testable invariant that catches inference regressions at the offending commit.
+Third, **the canary**: an unexpected allocation is Julia's most reliable symptom of type instability.
+A zero baseline therefore makes `@allocated == 0` a CI-testable invariant, one that catches inference regressions at the offending commit.

-- **Continuous hot path** (per-stage evaluation), plus everything else that runs unconditionally per frame or [boundary](#g-boundary) — [guards](#g-guard) (evaluated every boundary, firing or not) and `project` (both [§5.3][s5-3] [schedule](#g-schedule) positions): exactly zero, CI-enforced at the [§12.7][s12-7] phase-body [seam](#g-seam) (`phase_bodies`).
+- **Continuous hot path** — per-stage evaluation, plus everything else that runs unconditionally per frame or [boundary](#g-boundary).
+Those unconditional items are [guards](#g-guard), evaluated every boundary whether they fire or not, and `project` at both of its [§5.3][s5-3] [schedule](#g-schedule) positions.
+The budget is exactly zero, CI-enforced at the [§12.7][s12-7] phase-body [seam](#g-seam) (`phase_bodies`).
-- **Periodic [ticks](#g-tick) and event handlers** (episodic execution — a tick when due, a handler only on firing): zero by idiom ([workspace](#g-workspace) + [snapshot](#g-snapshot) pattern; immutable-value returns); documented tolerance for the rare exception, scoped per body by the seam's granularity so it never loosens the continuous assertions.
+- **Periodic [ticks](#g-tick) and event handlers** — episodic execution, a tick when due and a handler only on firing.
+Allocation here is zero by idiom: the [workspace](#g-workspace) (component-declared mutable scratch arriving as the `ws` bundle field) and [snapshot](#g-snapshot) pattern, plus immutable-value returns.
+The rare exception has a documented tolerance, scoped per body by the seam's granularity so it never loosens the continuous assertions.
-- **Logging**: amortized-zero — snapshots are records stored *inline* in a `Vector`, `sizehint!` for the expected duration making regrowth a non-event.
+- **Logging**: amortized-zero.
+Snapshots are records stored *inline* in a `Vector`, and `sizehint!` for the expected duration makes regrowth a non-event.
+The inline-storage claim is about the snapshot record's *fields*, not about everything reachable from them.
+A model carrying [§4.4][s4-4] [field handles](#g-field-handle) — immutable query objects consumers evaluate at their own arguments, such as heightmap terrain or wind grids — has a snapshot type with reference fields.
+Those fields ride as references to build-time-frozen data: no copy, no per-boundary garbage, which is what the allocation claim asserts.
-  The inline-storage claim is about the snapshot record's *fields*, not about everything reachable from them: a model carrying [§4.4][s4-4] [field handles](#g-field-handle) (heightmap terrain, wind grids) has a snapshot type with reference fields, and those ride as references to build-time-frozen data — no copy, no per-boundary garbage, which is what the allocation claim asserts.
-What the claim does not assert is that the snapshot is `isbits`; the per-boundary allocation cost is zero either way, and the summarize-or-skip rule ([§4.4][s4-4]) governs what such a field contributes on export.
+  What the claim does not assert is that the snapshot is `isbits`.
+The per-boundary allocation cost is zero either way, and the summarize-or-skip rule ([§4.4][s4-4]) governs what such a field contributes on export.
 - **What is not recorded**: event firings.
 The [log](#g-log) holds boundary snapshots and the [trace](#g-trace) holds staged inputs ([§9.2][s9-2], [§9.5][s9-5]); neither carries a per-event record.
-Which events fired at which boundary is recovered by [replay](#g-replay) plus the published modes — the honest remedy of [§9.2][s9-2], a mode field declared public is in every snapshot.
-An event-firing stream is a [guarded addition](#g-guarded-addition), not built.
+Which events fired at which boundary is recovered by [replay](#g-replay) plus the published modes.
+The honest remedy ([§9.2][s9-2]) is to declare the mode field public, and a mode field so declared is in every snapshot.
+An event-firing stream is a [guarded addition](#g-guarded-addition) (a capability the design admits but does not build).
 - **Tools where garbage is unavoidable**: arena allocation (Bumper.jl-style) for scoped temporaries; scheduled `GC.gc(false)` at frame boundaries to move collection out of the critical path.
-(Julia has no per-object freeing; these are the honest levers.)
+Julia has no per-object freeing; these are the honest levers.

 ---